robertthewolf/behindthebrands/src/data/pages/frontpage.md

 ---
 templateKey: frontpage
-name: Vision, Strategy, Visibility
+name: Vision Strategy Visibility
-tagline: ...all that we can help you with to make your brand lead and not to follow in Europe and China.
+tagline: helping your brand lead and not follow in Europe and China.
 image: /img/frontpage.png
 jmeno: Marketa Hamadakova
 quote: '"Mutual trust, common goals and values are the heart and soul of my work.
 I am great believer in connections across people and emotions."'